polotno-project/polotno-site/docs/config.md

 console.log(getTranslations());
 ```

 **If you are working on a translation for any language or just changing default labels, please share your results with anton@polotno.dev or on [discord](https://discord.gg/W2VeKgsr9J).
-We can find better defaults for UI and have a predefined collection of translations.**
+It will help to make better defaults for UI and to make ready-to-use translations.
+Thanks.**

 ### How to change Upload behavior?